Information Tdap Vaccine

 • 100 will have discomfort, redness and swelling where the injection was given or will have a fever

-4 in 10,000 will cry for more than three hours after immunisation; and
+4 in 10,000 will cry for more than three hours after immunisation in infancy; and

 For further information please visit the following